kedacore/keda-docs/content/docs/2.7/concepts/authentication.md

 The `secrets` list defines the mapping between the key vault secret and the authentication parameter.

-Users need to register an application with Azure Active Directory, and grand "read secret" permissions on the Azure Key Vault.
+Users need to register an application with Azure Active Directory, and grant "read secret" permissions on the Azure Key Vault.
 Learn more in the Azure
 Key Vault [documentation](https://docs.microsoft.com/en-us/azure/key-vault/general/assign-access-policy?tabs=azure-portal).

 The `clientId` and `tenantId` for the application